-- Range of primary cells for respiratory research, including vascular and microvascular endothelial cells, airway epithelial cells, smooth muscle cells, etc.
+- Range of primary cells for respiratory research, including vascular and microvascular endothelial cells, airway epithelial cells, and smooth muscle cells.

-- Wide range of primary stem cells to support the therapeutic development of COVID-19, which include mesenchymal stem cells isolated from human umbilical cord Wharton’s jelly.
-Exosomes isolated from mesenchymal stem cells etc.
+- A wide range of primary stem cells to support the therapeutic development of COVID-19, which include mesenchymal stem cells isolated from human umbilical cord Wharton’s jelly, and Exosomes isolated from mesenchymal stem cells.

 - Essential cell culture growth medium for optimized growth and culture.

 During the pandemic and in the post-pandemic era, multiple labs and pharmaceutical companies around the globe are relying on our primary cells and stem cells for both vaccine development and the development of the therapeutic module.